This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - Alliterative Name: Hikaru Hoshina.

-- Anti-Gravity Clothing: She has rings that float at the end of the hair in her cure form.
+- Anti-Gravity Clothing: She has rings that float around the ends of her pigtails in her Cure form, making them look like small planets.

 - Blush Stickers: She tends to have these whenever she's excited.

-- Cuteness Proximity: She can't help but gush about how adorable Fuwa is when she first meets her.
+- She can't help but gush about how adorable Fuwa is when she first meets her.

 - Early-Bird Cameo: She drops in in the final episode of Hugtto!
 Pretty Cure, helping Cure Yell rescue Hugtan and reclaim a MacGuffin which now bears Hugtan's face.